Licensed Professional Counselor in Missouri

 Who do you work with?

-I work with girls and women who feel anxious, overwhelmed, or stuck.
+We work with girls and women who feel anxious, overwhelmed, or stuck.
 Many clients are students, educators, healthcare professionals, or mothers navigating anxiety, OCD, ADHD, depression, or life transitions.

 How long does therapy take to help?